dgromer/psymisc/README.md

 -   `recode()`: Recode variables based on multiple rules.
 -   `routlier()`: Remove or flag outliers.
 -   `se()`: Standard error, SE = SD(x) / sqrt(n)
 -   `stats_table()`: Compare group characteristics (means and standard deviations plus significance tests).
-Outputs to either the console or HTML (which can then be copy-and-pasted directly into Word).
+Outputs to either the console, HTML (which can then be copy-and-pasted directly into Word) or LaTeX.
 -   `t_test()`: A wrapper for `t.test()` that includes the original data in its return list (in order to calculate the effect size in `cohens_d()` and `t_apa()` directly from the data).
 -   `*_apa()`: A set of functions for formatting statistical output according to APA guidelines, ready to copy-and-paste into manuscripts (supports Text, Markdown, RMarkdown, HTML, LaTeX and docx<sup>1</sup>).
 Currently available methods are `anova_apa()`<sup>2</sup>, `chisq_apa()`, `cor_apa()` and `t_apa()`.
 These functions were heavily influenced by the `*_out()` functions in the [schoRsch package](http://cran.r-project.org/web/packages/schoRsch/).